ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 With the Kubernetes cluster and the trusted profile in place, it is time to deploy a simple test app.
 1. In the browser tab with the Kubernetes cluster information, check that the cluster has been fully deployed.
 You might want to refresh the browser and check that all checkmarks are green.
 If this is the case, click on **Kubernetes dashboard**.
+2. In the top left, find the namespace selector and switch to **All namespaces**.
-2. On the upper right, click on **+** to create a new resource.
+3. On the upper right, click on **+** to create a new resource.
 Paste the content of [this configuration file](https://raw.githubusercontent.com/data-henrik/trusted-profile-tests/main/app.yaml) into the text form **Create from input**.
 Then, click **Upload** to create the resources for the app.
 It includes a new Kubernetes namespace **tptest**, a deployment and a service with a pod.
-3. In the left navigation column, click on **Deployments** to check for the state of the new deployment **trustedprofile-test-deployment**.
+4. In the left navigation column, click on **Deployments** to check for the state of the new deployment **trustedprofile-test-deployment**.
 Next, click on **Pods** in the same navigation column and notice a pod with a name starting with **trustedprofile-test-deployment**.
 Once it is showing the status green, click on the menu with three dots on the right and select **Exec**.
 It opens a shell for the running container.

 ## Test the trusted profile